jovotech/jovo-framework/docs/configuration/config-js.md

 # config.js - App Configuration

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/config-js

 In this section, you will learn more about the essential configurations of a Jovo Voice App.

 * [Overview](#overview)